SeSame: Simple, Easy 3D Object Detection with Point-Wise Semantics: Related Works

-\textbf{LiDAR-only based 3D object.} Methods that directly utilize point cloud without voxelization or sampling can preserve spatial features.
-For example, PointRCNN\cite{PointRCNN} is a two-stage detector composed of region proposal, classification, and box regression.
+PointRCNN\cite{PointRCNN} is a two-stage detector composed of region proposal, classification, and box regression.
 It uses PointNet++\cite{PointNet++} as the backbone network to obtain point-wise feature vectors from an encoder and decoder.
 These vectors are utilized for 3D proposal generation and foreground point segmentation, resulting in semantic features and foreground masks, respectively.
 Merged them with raw point cloud, region pooling returns semantic features and local spatial points.
 Finally, 3D boxes of detected objects are returned after refinement and confidence prediction.
-SECOND\cite{SECOND}, which utilizes voxel grouping for point cloud on a 3D grid, was proposed to address issues like computational cost increase due to sparsity in VoxelNet\cite{VoxelNet} and low performance in predicting orientation.
+SECOND\cite{SECOND}, which utilizes voxel grouping for point cloud on a 3D grid, is inspired by VoxelNet\cite{VoxelNet}.
 Unlike the 3D dense convolutional neural network in \cite{VoxelNet}, the sparse convolutional neural network in \cite{SECOND} considers only non-zero data and optimizes convolution operations through fast rule generation for repetitive patterns.
 This optimization greatly enhances speed during training and inference.
-On the other hand, PointPillars\cite{PointPillar} utilizes representation defined in 2D grid along with the corresponding feature map, enabling it to apply only 2D convolutions for highly efficient operations.
+On the other hand, PointPillars\cite{PointPillar} considers point cloud defined in 2D grid along with the corresponding feature map, enabling it to apply only 2D convolutions for highly efficient operations.
 However, these methods primarily focus on detecting the presence of objects in the scene, leading to limitation in obtaining context information between points.
-Therefore, LiDAR-only based 3D detection has inconsistency between localization and classification of 3D bounding boxes\cite{EPNet}.
+Therefore, LiDAR-only based 3D object detection has inconsistency between localization and classification of 3D bounding boxes\cite{EPNet}.